Skip to main content

 Investigate!

-Little Timmy’s Mom tells him, “if you don’t eat all your broccoli, then you will not get any ice cream.”
+Little Timmy’s Mom tells him, “If you don’t eat all your broccoli, then you will not get any ice cream.”
 Of course, Timmy loves his ice cream, so he quickly eats all his broccoli (which actually tastes pretty good).

 After dinner, when Timmy asks for his ice cream, he is told no!
 Does Timmy have a right to be upset?
 Why or why not?